Hemanth-Raju-311/LLM-and-Knowledge-Graph-Based-Interviewer-Selection-System/README.md

-# AI and Knowledge Graph Based Interviewer Selection System
+# LLM and Knowledge Graph Based Interviewer Selection System

 This project leverages **Knowledge Graphs** and **LLMs (Large Language Models)** to intelligently recommend interviewers for candidates based on skill alignment.
 By parsing **resumes**, **job descriptions**, and domain knowledge, the system builds a structured knowledge graph to match expertise with requirements and select the most relevant interviewers.